EMPLOYEE RETENTION TRAINING FOR MANAGERS

 Retention trainings should be thought from employee’s career aspiration rather than a series of processes and programs which the training function wants to roll out.
 Developing your team members into strong team players means who realize their current and potential value to the organization means that encourages a culture of learning.
 Put the employees in the driver seat of their own professional development.

 In trainings, technology can be used to provide employee-centric learning such as mobile, web-based and social platforms.
-The best learning system can integrate all learning modes of digital content and allow employees as well as managers and learning professionals to create and edit content.
+The best learning system can integrate all learning modes of digital content.
+They will allow employees as well as managers and learning professionals to create and edit content.

-Understanding current employee satisfaction, trust, and engagement and which elements of the work atmosphere are linked to these factors is a proactive way to reduce employee retention.
+In conclusion, understanding employee satisfaction, trust, and engagement are proactive ways to reduce employee retention.
 Surveys can be taken about employee satisfaction for further improvements.
 With surveys the decisions would solely not be based on beliefs of management and turnover data.
 Employers can mitigate the risk of employee by keeping the employees happy in their current role.